Imagine this …

 How will it go?
 Who will go first?
 What will they say?

-Lucky for you, she decides to take the plunge, with this:
+Lucky for you, your date decides to take the plunge, with this:

 “Such nice weather we’ve been getting …”